Particular/docs.particular.net/servicecontrol/monitoring-instances/installation/creating-config-file.md

 ### NServiceBus/Transport

 The connection string for the transport.
-This setting should be placed in `connectionStrings` section of the configuration file.
+This setting should be placed in the `connectionStrings` section of the configuration file.

 Type: string